phetsims/equality-explorer/doc/lock-scenarios.md

 2. Put '1' on the left plate, nothing on the right plate.
 3. Turn the lock on.
 4. Drag '1' off the left plate.
-5. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the plate.
+5. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the right plate.
 6. Release the dragged term above the plate.
-7. Before the dragged term reaches its plate, grab the inverse term.
+7. Before the dragged term reaches its plate, grab the inverse term from the right plate.
-6. Verify that the dragged term (1) and equivalent term (1) return to their respective plates, and the inverse term (-1) is _not_ replaced by the equivalent term.
+6. Verify that the dragged term (1) and equivalent term (1) return to their respective plates, resulting in two 1's on the left plate, and one 1 on the right plate.
+7. Release the dragged term.
+Verify that the result a 1 on the left plate, and a 1 and -1 on the right plate.

 ## Combine Like Terms